Marwin Hitz: Borussia Dortmund

 On 18 May 2018, Hitz signed a three-year contract with Borussia Dortmund, where he deputised for Roman Bürki.
 He made two appearances in the league, with his debut on 10 November in a 3–2 win over Bayern Munich, and then late on in the season in a 3–2 win over Fortuna Düsseldorf.
 On 17 August, the opening day of the season, Hitz started the match against his former club Augsburg.
 Although he conceded in the first minute to Florian Niederlechner's tap-in, Dortmund went on to win 5–1.
 Hitz came on for the last twenty minutes after Bürki was injured in a 1–0 win over Borussia Mönchengladbach.
-He kept his place, as Bürki missed the match due to illness, in a 0–0 draw with Schalke 04, and again, for a 3–0 win over Wolfsburg.
+He kept his place, as Bürki missed the match due to illness, in a 0–0 draw with Schalke 04, and again, for a 3–0 win over VfL Wolfsburg.

 Hitz made his first appearance of the 2020–21 season, in a 4–0 win over Freiburg, after Bürki was ruled out with an infection.
 He played in the next match, a 1–0 win over Hoffenheim, before returning to the bench.
 On 20 October, during Dortmund's Champions League opener against Lazio, Hitz inadvertently scored an own goal when Luiz Felipe's header was deflected in by the Austrian.
 From January to May 2021, Hitz had his longest spell as the first-choice goalkeeper, when Bürki had a shoulder injury.
 His season ended during a 3–2 win against RB Leipzig, after suffering a knee injury.

 Basel

-On 20 May 2022, Hitz returned to Switzerland and signed a three year contract with Basel under head coach Alexander Frei.
+On 20 May 2022, Hitz returned to Switzerland and signed a three-year contract with Basel under head coach Alexander Frei.
 After playing in three test games Hitz played his domestic league debut for his new club in the away game in the Schützenwiese on 16 July 2022 as Basel drew 1–1 with Winterthur.